haymanmk/OCAPressMachine/README.md

 # Folder Structure

-* frontend - store the files for UI written in NEXT.js.
+- client(frontend) - store the files for UI written in NEXT.js.
-* backend - store the files for web server written in node.js.
+- server(backend) - store the files for web server written in node.js.